camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

   .done();
 ```

-As you can see, a sequential process is really simple and straightforward to model but often you want
+As you can see, a sequential process is really simple and straightforward to model, but often you want
 branches and a parallel execution path, which is also possible with the fluent builder API.
 Just add
 a parallel or exclusive gateway and model the first path till an end event or another gateway.
 After that,
 call the `moveToLastGateway()` method and you return to the last gateway and can model the next path.